transferwise/tw-tasks-executor/docs/support.md

 # Support

 ## Support for integration tests
 For making integration testing easy and fun, the following support classes can be used.
-They are especially convinient for tasks with Json payload.
+They are especially convenient for tasks with Json payload.

 - `IToKafkaTestHelper`